TheGogy/venus/README.md

 # Venus

 A chess engine written in Rust.
+Work in progress.